- Overview of Bench-to-Bedside Program

 All BtB teams should involve an intramural investigator PLUS one or more investigator(s) from another institute and/or an extramural partner(s).
 For awards involving extramural partners, extramural funds will be as awarded via an administrative supplement to an existing NIH grant..
 Among other stipulations, the grant vehicle should have commitments for both FY 2019 and FY 2020, and be active through May 31, 2021, and the support must be consistent with the approved aims and objectives of the grant.

 Funding for BtB Awards is provided in the following research categories by the entities listed below:

-(1) AIDS: Exemplary HIV/AIDS projects aligned with the new overarching HIV/AIDS research priorities will be funded.
+(1) AIDS (Support from the Office of AIDS Research): Exemplary HIV/AIDS projects aligned with the new overarching HIVA/AIDS research priorities will be considered for funding funded.

 (3) Dietary Supplements (Support from the Office of Dietary Supplements): Awards in this funding category are designed to promote scientific study of the benefits of dietary supplements in maintaining health and preventing chronic disease and other health-related conditions but not in disease treatment.
 In the U.S., these ingredients are usually defined as including plant extracts, enzymes, vitamins, minerals amino acids, and hormonal products that are available without prescription and are consumed in addition to the regular diet.